Seahawks excited to see what ‘special’ group of receivers can do this season

 This week, when Metcalf and Lockett held their respective media sessions, they heaped the kind of praise on Bobo normally reserved for a grizzled veteran.

-“I’m asking Bobo questions because it looks like he’s open every play,” Metcalf said.
+“I’m asking Bobo questions, because it looks like he’s open every play,” Metcalf said.
 “I’m asking him how he does it after you ran a 4.9.”

 Metcalf recalled being out of town for some of the offseason program but watching highlights of practice on his iPad.